wieslawsoltes/Minecraftonia/README.md

 - **Avalonia navigation shell** – Hosts the `GameControl` custom control and overlays menus rendered via XAML.
 Menu state is driven from `MainWindow.axaml.cs`, which responds to pause events and manages new/load/save flows.
 - **Pointer capture management** – Relies on `GameControl` APIs to toggle raw mouse capture, warp the pointer to the window center, and react to `Esc`/`F1` toggles, keeping UI and camera motion in sync.
 - **Compositor-synced render loop** – `GameControl` now advances simulation via `TopLevel.RequestAnimationFrame`.
 The loop self-reschedules only while attached to the visual tree, keeping update cadence tightly coupled to Avalonia’s compositor and avoiding timer drift.
+- **SIMD-aware frame orchestration** – Input marshalling and render scheduling remain on the UI thread, but AA and post-processing rely on `System.Numerics.Vector<T>` operations, so we structure pixel buffers and deltas to maximise contiguous memory access for vectorised stages downstream.

 ### `Minecraftonia.Game`